 - Comic Book Adaptation: Danger Mouse regularly appeared in ITV-Thames' "Look-In" series of books and was generally very faithful (adding a new character—Greenback's "white sheep" nephew Hopalong Casually).
 Displaced in Marvel Comics' editions (seen in issues of the Count Duckula book)—no pillar box, Off Model art (an eyebrow over DM's eyepatch), and continuity issues (Miss Boathook seen as a sexpot who in one story flirts with DM).

 - Continuity Cameo: Count Duckula makes a brief non-speaking appearance at the villains' Christmas party in the 2015 Christmas Episode.
-Considering he has also been confirmed to be a future villain, it also counts as an Early-Bird Cameo.
+He later appears properly in the episode "From Duck to Dawn", making it an Early-Bird Cameo.

 - Cool Car: DM's wheels, officially named "The Hero's Car" (or the Mk.
 III/IV depending on which incarnation).